 These are the six teams that have dominated the top positions in the Premier League since around 2010.
 But it hasn’t always been the case that the group included six teams.

 Originally from the around the turn of the Millennium, the term was the “Big Four” and with it this included Arsenal, Manchester United, Chelsea and Liverpool.
 It was these four teams that were pretty much nailed on for the top 4 spots in the Premier League and had dominated over the course of the next decade or so.

-Ironically, even though we now refer to this as six teams, only four of these teams have ever won the Premier League, with Tottenham and Liverpool still unable to get over the line.
-That being said, both teams have seen a remarkable improvement in recent years and are as strong as any of the “big six”.
+Ironically, even though we now refer to this as six teams, only five of these teams have ever won the Premier League, with Tottenham still unable to get over the line.
+That being said, they have seen a remarkable improvement in recent years and have moved into a new stadium so are as strong as any of the “big six”.